Tiny-Earth/DemoSite/site/src/inclusive.md

     *Answer in your workbook:* What is one discrete and one systemic action you can commit to taking to promote a positive sense of belonging in your course?

 ### Understanding Stereotype Threat in STEM Education

-!!! compat ""
-    - Examine how your course might activate stereotype threat.
-    - Predict how stereotypes influence student outcomes.
-    - Commit to one action you could take to mitigate the negative impacts of stereotype threat in your course.
-    - Understand key concepts and principles:
-        - Stereotype threat influences the classroom learning environment.
-        - We all hold stereotypes.
-        - Stereotypes are very difficult to change, but the first step is to be aware of them.

 Biases and assumptions can manifest as stereotypes, which can lead to a phenomenon known as **stereotype threat**.
 Stereotype threat occurs when individuals fear they may confirm negative stereotypes about their social group (Steele, Spencer, & Aronson, 2002).
 This fear can negatively impact their performance, regardless of their actual capabilities, reinforcing the stereotype and creating a self-fulfilling prophecy.